rlores-edison/ForceGraphs/README.md

 ## Components

 ### Graph
-- Renders large graphs with more than 30 nodes

-### Max30NodesGraph
-- Renders graphs with a maximum of 30 nodes
+- Renders graphs dynamically from data sets

-### Modal
+### NodeCard
-- Displays node details
+- On node right-click, node details are displayed on the right hand side
+- The markers have a drop-down list and show the default marker in card
+- Copy to clipboard feature

-## Home
+### Home
 This page serves as the main App of the project

 ## Data
-- Uses different JSON files for testing renderization
+- Different size JSON files for testing performance

+## Libraries
+- React JS + Vite framework
+- Tailwind CSS
+- Vasturiano
+- Dagree for the graph layout